DepositsTeam/deposits-md/deposits_one_click_checkout_web_sdk.md

 )
 ```

 This is an event listener that lets your webpage know when to call our SDK to initiate the checkout process.
-This line of code tells the web page to initiate the checkout experience when the user tries to submit the form.
+It tells the web page to initiate the checkout experience when the user tries to submit the form.

 `const email = document.getElementById("email").value;`
 `const amount = document.getElementById("amount").value;`

-In this line, we get the information entered by the user which are two of the required fields to initiate the one click checkout.
-By getting the amount and the email address of the customer, we are be able to initiate the one click checkout experience when the user tries to submit the form.
+Using the code above, we get the information entered by the user which are two of the required fields to initiate the one click checkout.
+When the user tries to submit the form, we can then initiate the one-click checkout experience using the amount and email address of the customer.